Using a metal tape measure take the width of the visible window frame at the top, middle and the bottom of the frame.

-4) Fabric Size - This will be that actual width of the fabric.
-Please note that the overall width of the complete blind will be 34 mm (3.4 cm) wider than the width you enter.
+4) Fabric Size - This option will be that actual width of the fabric.
+So the overall width of the complete blind (including the brackets) will be 34 mm (3.4 cm) wider than the fabric width you enter.

 We supply the blind to the size you have specified with no deductions.
 So make sure of any allowance requirement yourself to ensure the blind operates freely.
-Note that on roller blinds the fabric will always be 34 mm (3.4 cm) narrower than the overall width of the blind, because the overall width of the blind includes the end sets and the brackets.
+Note that for roller blinds the fabric will always be 34 mm (3.4 cm) narrower than the overall width of the blind, as the overall width includes the controls and the brackets.

 Note - There is a manufacturing tolerance of up to 5 mm on all blinds.

 Measuring the Curtain Width :